iter8-tools/iter8-controller/docs/tutorials/abn-openshift.md

 # A/B/n Rollout - OpenShift

 ## Learn how to perform an A/B/n rollout on Red Hat OpenShift
-This tutorial shows how iter8 can be used to perform A/B/n rollout of several versions of a service to select the one that maximizes a reward metric while also satisfiying any other requirements.
+This tutorial shows how iter8 can be used to perform A/B/n rollout of several versions of a service to select the one that maximizes a reward metric while also satisfying any other requirements.

 This tutorial is for use with Red Hat OpenShift.
 A corresponding tutorial for plain Kubernetes is [here](../tutorials/abn.md).